aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

   1. A disconnect exists between novices and experts with regards to the appreciation of mathematics.
      - Mathematics novices see some of the arithmetic operations (such as multiplication and division of fractions and negative numbers) as not having practical use.
-     - Standard mathemtical notation was created for mathematicians without  consideration for mathematics novices.
+     - Standard mathemtical notation is a challenge for mathematics novices (Radford, 2002).
      - Overloading of natural language for arithmetic operators on the different subsets of real numbers is a challenge for those who take language seriously, and can be addressed by temporarily replacing an overloaded operator with multiple functions or non-standard operators.

   2. The concept of function is the long sought after meeting point of meaning of algebraic expressions between mathematicians and mathematics novices.